boa-dev/boa/README.md

 ### Web Assembly

-This interpreter can be exposed to javascript!
+This interpreter can be exposed to JavaScript!
 You can build the example locally with:

 ```